LuxciumProject/mapping-tools/library/mapping-tools/docker/meta/step-by-steps-instructions-to-the-AI_001.md

 8. Pass any necessary build arguments (e.g. "docker build --build-arg NODE_VERSION=14 -t my-test-image -f /path/to/Dockerfile .")
 ```

-## c) Create a command to run the container, including any necessary arguments for installing the package and building the TypeScript project for the **testing project**
+## c) Create a command to run the container, including any necessary arguments for installing the package and building the typescript project for the **testing project**

 ```markdown
 9. Use the command "docker run" and specify the image name (e.g. "docker run -it --rm my-test-image")